This post contains affiliate links. Please see our disclosure policy.

 • Sugar – granulated sugar for the cookie dough and powdered sugar for the frosting is what you’ll need here.

-• Room Temperature Butter - soft butter is used in both the cookie bar dough and the frosting.
-As always I've used salted, but feel free to use unsalted.
+• Butter – Butter softened at room temperature is used in both the cookie bar dough and the frosting.
+As always I’ve used salted butter, but feel free to use unsalted butter if you prefer.

 • Egg – I’ve used an extra large egg (mine was 75g).
 If your eggs are smaller, please use 2.